aws-amplify/docs/cli/multienv.md

 ![](images/AmplifyEnvSwitching.jpg)

-You can independently add features to each environment allowing you to develop and test before moving them to different stages.
+You can independently add features to each environment which allows you to develop and test before moving them to different stages.
 This is contingent on which branch you ran a checkout from using Git.
 Using the same example above of **Dev** being the base which **Test** and **Prod** were derived, you could add (or remove) features and merge & deploy accordingly once you are comfortable with your setup.

 ![](images/AmplifyEnvAddDeploy.jpg)